 First, spending time and effort on where to place your cabinet hardware is important.

-But how you drill the holes is just as important – and why I use a cabinet hardware jig like this Tourace Jig to avoid mis-aligned or crooked hardware.
+But how you drill the holes is just as important – and why I use a cabinet hardware jig to avoid mis-aligned or crooked hardware.

 So, to help your placement this guide will cover: